internetdrew/internetdrew/README.md

 ## 👋 Hi there, I'm Andrew!

-I'm a product-driven engineer with a passion for turning innovative concepts into exceptional realities.
+Product-driven engineer with a passion for turning innovative concepts into exceptional realities.
 My focus lies in crafting intuitive and user-centric experiences that not only delight users but also contribute significantly to business success.
 I thrive on the challenge of solving complex problems through elegant solutions, and I'm constantly seeking new opportunities to learn, grow, and create impactful products.

 ## Things I've Built